Work in Progress

 For an brief guide to the 1798 rebellion visit this link

 Denis was married to Mary (abt.1791 - 29th October 1851, aged 60 years).
 While subleasing his holdings in Ballintlea, he is listed in the Griffiths Valuation as farming 105 acres in Clone West and Clone East, Monamolin, some 15 miles south.
 See this map of County Wexford.
+On his death certificate the cause of death was given as "apoplexy" which, acording to Wikipedia, was the usual term meaning death following a sudden loss of consciousness, such as an aneurysm, heart attack or stroke.
 He is buried in Boolavogue(Boleyvogue) cemetery, between Gorey and Enniscorthy.
 A parish record records his death

 Denis had a number of children, not necessarily listed here in total or in the correct order because of some vagueness over dates.
 I am confused because of a lack of certainty over many things, such as ages at death, so, where I lack definite information, I have relied on information passed down to me by my father.
 Where he got his information from I do not know.